jamilnoyda/ecommerce-django/README.md

 8. Update the code with proper to github and share the link

-##used black linting
+- used black linting

-3. install fixtures
+- install fixtures
-4. requirements
+- requirements
-5. migrations
+- migrations

-6.
-7. admin username and pass jamilnoyda hellohello
+- admin username and pass jamilnoyda hellohello

-#coudl be done if have would some time
+#could be done if i  would  have sometime

-oauth2 toolkit
+- oauth2 toolkit
-override djagno default User
+- override djagno default User
-slug field for SEO
+- slug field for SEO